 Somerset crouched down and motioned Sergei “We’ll never get him, he’s too fast.”

 “Are you lot gonna get in my nice helicopter before I get shot again, for fecks’ sake?”
 Patrick said over tacnet.

 Inside the helicopter, Sergei treated Katya’s bullet wounds and braced her knee damaged in her fall.
 Somerset’s bullet wound was mainly bruise under the flak-jacket.

 “Odessa was all a mess, and so I knew you lot couldn’t be far away.
 And then I saw this beaut sat all alone, pining for a good flight she was.
 So it was a merciful thing liberating her, like.
 And luckily you were lighting bloody big bonfires on your stealthy escape there, so I found you easy enough.”

-“ We want to get to Transnistria, we need to hide from the Lisky Bratva, they are working with the police, and have helicopters.”
-Sergei climbs into the front with him.
+“ We want to get to Transnistria.
+We need to hide from the Lisky Bratva, they are working with the police, and have helicopters.”
+Sergei climbed into the front with Patrick.

 “They really don’t like you, that’s for sure, they’re spending a devil’s fortune to kill you.”
-Patrick guides the helicopter through a valley, just above the roofs of a village.
+Patrick guided the helicopter through a valley, just above the roofs of a village.

-Sergei fiddles with the transponder.
+Sergei fiddled with the transponder.
 “That will make us look like Bulgarian Diplomatic flight.
-They won’t shout us down now.”
+They won’t shoot us down now.”